augustoliks/aws-mini-book/docs/03-well-architected-framework.md

-- TODO: What is?
-- TODO: Describe pillars
+- The AWS Well-Architected is AWS service to review the state architectural best practices and guidance.
+- The review is made through answer form;
+- It is free;
 - TODO: Describe workflow
+- TODO: Describe Pilar

 ## References